 - 60 minute lesson - $200 per month - plus 15-30 mins bank time (no material fees charged) per child.

-Payment is due by the 20th of the month prior.
+Payment is due by the 28th of the month prior to guarantee your lesson slot.

 Cash (in person)